United States Forces Korea: 21st century

 In 2002, anti-American sentiment in South Korea spiked after two U.S. soldiers in an M60 armored vehicle-launched bridge (AVLB) accidentally hit and killed two South Korean teenage girls in the Yangju highway incident.

 An expansion of Camp Humphreys later in the decade served as a catalyst for the Daechuri Protests, drawing thousands of South Korean citizens, resulting in occasional violent clashes and arrests.
 Following a series of large protests against the U.S. and Republic of Korea governments' plan to expand Camp Humphreys and make it the main base for most U.S. troops in South Korea, residents of Daechuri and other small villages near Pyeongtaek agreed to a government settlement to leave their homes in 2006 and allow the base's expansion.
 Compensation for the land averaged 600 million won (about US$600,000) per resident.

 With the relocation of the new USFK and UNC headquarters to Camp Humphreys (in Pyeongtaek) on 29 June 2018, the USFK command and the majority of its subordinate units have officially moved out of the city of Seoul; headquarters are now 35 km further south.

 During the COVID-19 pandemic, members of USFK, and other foreign nationals were reported to have no-mask parties at Haeundae Beach in Busan for the Independence Day of 2020, and the Memorial Day of 2021, despite local social distancing restrictions.
 They engaged in unruly behavior, which included playing loud music, heavy drinking, and the shooting of firecrackers at locals.

 Despite its controversies, the USFK continues to maintain strong support from South Korean Citizens, who have voiced their support for U.S. Military presence within the country citing China and North Korea as major factors.
 Many South Korean Citizens have additionally voiced support on social media for Nuclear Armament if the U.S. were to withdraw its troops from the Peninsula.

+In April 2026, the commander of USFK, General Xavier Brunson, outlined a concept to link the military capabilities of South Korea, Japan, and the Philippines into a "kill web" – a real-time networked system where any sensor can pass targeting data to any shooter.
+The proposal aims to enable a coordinated response to threats from North Korea, China, and Russia across land, sea, air, space, cyber, and electromagnetic domains, with South Korea envisioned as a central sustainment hub.